+B.F.A. in Film Production

+B.F.A. in News and Documentary

-B.F.A. in Film Production B.F.A. in Screen Acting (joint program with the College of Performing Arts) B.F.A. in Television and Broadcast Journalism Integrated Undergraduate / M.A.
-Film Studies Program M.A. in Film Studies M.F.A. in Film Production M.F.A. in Film and Television Producing M.F.A. in Screenwriting M.B.A. / M.F.A. in Film and Television Producing (with the Argyros School) Juris Doctor / M.F.A. in Film and Television Producing (with the School of Law)
+B.F.A. in Screen Acting (joint program with the College of Performing Arts)

+B.F.A. in Television and Broadcast Journalism

+Integrated Undergraduate / M.A.
+Film Studies Program

+M.A. in Film Studies

+M.F.A. in Film Production

+M.F.A. in Film and Television Producing

+M.F.A. in Screenwriting

+M.B.A. / M.F.A. in Film and Television Producing (with the Argyros School)

+Juris Doctor / M.F.A. in Film and Television Producing (with the School of Law)